emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Setting the Request-Tag

 For each separate blockwise request operation, the client can choose a Request-Tag value, or choose not to set a Request-Tag.
-Starting a request operation
-whose messages are matchable to a previous operation and even use the same Request-Tag value is called request tag recycling.
+Starting a request operation matchable to a previous operation and even using the same Request-Tag value is called request tag recycling.
 Clients MUST NOT recycle a request tag unless the first operation has concluded.
 What constitutes a concluded operation depends on the application, and is outlined individually in {{req-tag-applications}}.